 Nevertheless, not all vibrios pose dangers to humans.
-In all the 65 species of the genus, only 12 are known as human pathogens (Nair et al., 2006), and 8 species regarded as agents of food poisoning in humans (Baffone et al., 2001).
+In all the 65 species of the genus, only 12 are known as human pathogens (Nair et al., 2006), and 8 species regarded as agents of food poisoning (Oliver and Kaper, 2007).
 Most importantly, three species including V. cholerae, V. parahaemolyticus and V. vulnificus are responsible for the pathogenicity in food by food contamination (DePaola et al., 2010).